Wendy’s Lab is one of the most magical places in the world to visit

 - 750-gallon desalinated water reserve

-- UHF/VHF marine radio communications
+- 50 watt UHF/VHF marine radio communications system with 8 watt handheld units

 Safety, Medical & Operational Readiness